ShivanKaul/star-spec/draft-dss-star.md

 anonymizing proxy service such as {{Tor}}.
 However, use of OHTTP is likely to be the most efficient way to achieve oblivious submission.

-## Malicious Clients
+## Malicious Clients {#bad-reports}

+Malicious clients can perform a denial-of-service attacks on the system by sending bogus reports to the Aggregation Server.
+There are several types of bogus reports:

+- Reports with invalid shares, or corrupt reports.
+These are reports that will yield the incorrect secret when combined by the Aggregation Server.
+- Reports with invalid ciphertext, or garbage reports.
+These are reports that contain an encryption of the wrong measurement value (`msg`).

+Corrupt reports can be mitigated by using a verifiable secret sharing scheme, such as the one described in {{dep-vss}}, and verifying that the share commitments are correct for each share.
+This ensures that each share in a report set corresponds to the same secret.

+Garbage reports cannot easily be mitigated unless the Aggregation Server has a way to confirm that the recovered secret is correct for a given measurement value (`msg`).
+This might be done by allowing the Aggregation Server to query the Randomness Server on values of its choosing, but this opens the door to dictionary attacks.

-Malicious clients can perform a Sybil attack on the system by sending bogus reports to the Aggregation Server.
-A bogus report is one that will cause secret share recovery to fail.
-Aggregation Servers can limit the impact of such clients by using higher-layer defences such as identity-based certification {{Sybil}}.
+In the absence of protocol-level mitigations, Aggregation Servers can limit the impact of malicious clients by using higher-layer defences such as identity-based certification {{Sybil}}.

 ## Malicious Aggregation Server